RareSkills/learn-solidity/content/30-launch-and-verify-nft-foundry.md

 # Launch and verify an NFT with Foundry

-In the video tutorial above, you put an NFT on Opensea using the Remix environment.
+In the video tutorial above, you put an NFT on OpenSea using the Remix environment.

 This is fine, but Remix is not ideal for production use.